 SAS Online Review- Advantages and Disadvantages:

-SAS Online is one of the cheapest share brokers to provide Indian Traders and a simple interface trading across equity, F&O, commodities, and money for extremely reasonable brokerage costs.
+SAS Online is one of the cheapest share brokers to provide Indian Traders and a simple interface for trading across equity, F&O, commodities, and money for extremely reasonable brokerage costs.

 What I Like (Pros):

 - Trading in equity cash, intraday, derivatives, commodities, and currencies is permitted by the discount broker.

 - Flexible plans for brokering; Rs 9/per commercial and monthly plans for brokerage.
 The broker has no percentage-based methodology for brokering.